Breeding Location:

 Similar Species

-Mississippi Kite: White-tailed Kite has a paler tail, black shoulder patches, and a black "thumb" mark underwing.
-Northern Harrier has dark secondary feathers, white rump patch, and a facial disk.
+Mississippi Kite: White-tailed Kite has a white tail, shoulder patches, and a black "thumb" mark near bend in underwing.